airalab/robonomics-grant-program/proposals/sensorchain_security_ interface.md

 ## 8. Additional Information :information_source:

-> Please indicate here the source (our site, ads, social network, colleagues advice, etc.) from which you found out about the Robonomics Grant Program.
+1. Please indicate here the source (our site, ads, social network, colleagues advice, etc.) from which you found out about the Robonomics Grant Program.

-> Also, feel free to share any other relevant information on the project.
+We learned about the Robonomics Grand Proposal through our contact with Maria Sigutina and Aleksandr Kapitonov.